Johan André PRO said over 4 years ago on Tracking Changes on Action Text :

 https://fullstackheroes.com/rails/current-attributes/

-David Kimura PRO said almost 4 years ago on Tracking Changes on Action Text :
+David Kimura PRO said over 4 years ago on Tracking Changes on Action Text :

 Cool !
 Rails provides so much.
 I could spend days just reading the docs and learn so much.

-jablko said almost 4 years ago on Tracking Changes on Action Text :
+jablko said over 4 years ago on Tracking Changes on Action Text :

 Hi Dave,